 Come back to the Pottery Studio and create bigger and better projects.
 Learn to make and defend your own decisions while you make your art.
-All of your skills learned in Pottery I will be utilized and enhanced in this class.
-Learn new techniques on the wheel and many more using slabs, coils and the extruder (aka... playdough fun factory).
+All of your skills learned in Pottery I will be utilized and enhanced in this class, as well as your knowledge and use of the Elements of Design and Principles of Composition.
+Learn new techniques on the wheel and new handbuilding techniques using slabs, coils and the extruder.
 You will also learn about alternatives to glaze for decorating/finishing clay.
-Have you ever used frosting or bananas to finish your clay?
-Let's try it out!
-This class is just as messy as Pottery 1.
+You will be creating functional and sculptural works in this class.

 Prerequisite: Art 1, Pottery 1 (C or better).
 Duration: Semester.
 Credit: 0.5 Fine Arts.